INDUCE-Lab/ML-SMEmot/README.md

 1. **UAE-COVID-19-Related-Tweets** which includes all the tweets COVID-19-related in UAE
 2. **UAE-COVID-19-Related-Tweets_Annotated** which includes all the tweets COVID-19-reated in UAE annotated with **TextBlob**, **VADER**, **Canadian Emotion**, and the **final annotation** which constitute of the **three sentiments (negative, positive, and neutral),** and **Plutchik’s eight emotions [24–26] (joy, fear, anger, anticipation, sadness, surprise, disgust, and trust)** .
 Whether each tweet is vaccine-related or non-vaccine-related is also used to classify the tweet.

+We comply with Twitter’s Terms of Service by anonymizing the datasets which constitute tweet IDs.

 ## Abstract